-You will be talking to all types of students who used some type of special education service and left a Nebraska high school for some reason in 2010-11.
+You will be talking to all types of students who used some type of special education service and left a Nebraska high school for some reason in 2012-13.
 The services these students used may have helped them with anything from a learning disability to more specialized educational needs for students with traumatic brain injuries.
 You will talk to a wide variety of students.
-Many of these students will be able to complete the survey with you.
-Others may not be able to complete a survey over the phone with you or they may choose to have someone else, like a parent, complete the survey for them.
+Many of these students will be able to complete the survey over the phone with you or they may choose to have someone else, like a parent, complete the survey for them.
 (More about this process below.)